 If ad spend is important enough to manage closely, it is usually important enough to separate operationally.

-Shared team card: when it can still work
+When it can still work

 - one small team manages one limited ad workflow